 Staying on Track

-We understand how important it is for you to take your ERLEADA™ medication just as your doctor prescribed.
-Janssen CarePath provides ongoing support to help you stay on track with your ERLEADA™ treatment.
+We understand how important it is for you to take your ERLEADA® medication as your doctor prescribed.
+That's why we've created some tools that may help you stay on track with your ERLEADA® treatment:

-Sign Up or Log In to your personal Janssen CarePath Account so you can learn about support resources, get answers to questions about your insurance coverage, find affordability programs, identify cost support options, and sign up for treatment reminders.
+Sign up or log in to your personal Janssen CarePath Account at MyJanssenCarePath.com, so you can learn about your insurance coverage for ERLEADA®; if eligible, enroll in the Janssen CarePath Savings Program; and sign up for treatment support.

 Connecting with others in your community